Joeljamesaloor/JPAssessment/README.md

 Git (optional)

 Setup
-Clone the repository or download the zip file and extract it to your local system.
+Clone the repository (Master Branch) or download the zip file and extract it to your local system.
 Open your IDE and import the project as a Maven project.
 Install the required dependencies by running the following command in the terminal: